Bhashini-IITJ/visualTranslation/README.md

 The following are the options for the command:
 - -i: the path to the folder containing the full Scene images
 - -o: the path to the folder where the output (full scene) will be saved
-- -f: the path to the json file containing the information of word in the image.
+- -f: the path to the json file containing the information of words in the image.
 - --M2M: use M2M translation model otherwise the indicTrans2 model will be used.
 - --hin_eng: use Hindi-English translation model otherwise English-Hindi translation model will be used.
 - --de: use Design Enhancements in the pipeline